-Of the thousands of you who arranged international trips via our WOW system in 2021, not one of you reported testing positive during a trip, having to quarantine overseas, or being unable to return to the U.S. Many of you said in your trip reviews that it was the best trip of your life.
+Of the thousands of you who arranged international trips via our WOW system last year during Covid, many of you said in your trip reviews that it was the best trip of your life and that you felt safer overseas than you do back home.
 This was not just dumb luck.
 It was the result of careful orchestration of the pandemic-travel experience by people with the expertise and connections for navigating the new international travel landscape.
-Based on everything we learned in 2021, if you’re looking for the best travel experiences in 2022, here’s my advice:
+Based on everything we’ve learned throughout the pandemic, if you’re looking for the best travel experiences in 2022, here’s my advice:

 Give yourself something to look forward to.
 Anticipation of a trip helps your mental health.
-If prepaying for a trip, protect yourself financially by using the right WOW Lister and/or buying the right travel insurance.
+If prepaying for a trip, protect yourself financially by using the right WOW Lister and/or buying the right travel insurance (and using a credit card to purchase your trip; here’s more on that).
 A WOW Moment is something to look forward to as well, so if you’ve traveled with us recently, don’t forget to submit your trip review within three months of your return date so you’ll earn WOW Moment credit for that trip.
 Here’s how to get a WOW Moment.

 We’re Here to Help